 Our Strategic Market Research Services

 Eighty20 provides Strategic Research Services on consumers in South Africa and on the African continent.
-We work across industries – including housing, banking, insurance, consumer credit, housing finance, healthcare, telecommunications and retailing – but the focus is always the same; on the life and experience of the customer.
+We work across industries – including banking, insurance, consumer credit, healthcare, telecommunications and retailing – but the focus is always the same; on the life and experience of the customer.
 It is precisely the breadth of work that enables us to understand the customer experience holistically, to join the dots and explore how developments in one area affect others.

 Our analysis draws heavily on a wide range of data sources including internal customer and transactions data, survey data, qualitative data, credit bureau data and property market data.
 We use this data to size and characterise markets, assess affordability, understand potential and anticipate market needs.